geopandas/geopandas/.github/ISSUE_TEMPLATE/installation_issue.md

 - [ ] I have looked through [issues labeled "installation"](https://github.com/geopandas/geopandas/labels/installation) in the geopandas repo.

-- [ ] If using conda, I have looked through [issues on conda-forge geopandas-feedstock](https://github.com/conda-forge/geopandas-feedstock) (or check if not relevant).
+- [ ] If using conda and the third party channel conda-forge, I have looked through [issues on conda-forge geopandas-feedstock](https://github.com/conda-forge/geopandas-feedstock) (or check if not relevant).

 ---